Previously: The Sandman Game.

 - …She may not want to leave.

 This ritual is best played in a single-family house equipped with either a full attic or a smaller attic crawlspace or storage area.
-The attic may be accessible in any number of ways — a door with stairs, a pull-down ladder, a hatch with a stepladder set up beneath it, etc. — as long as it is relatively easy and safe for players to reach the attic space.
+The attic may be accessible in any number of ways — a door with stairs, a pull-down ladder, a hatch with a stepladder set up beneath it, simply lifting a ceiling tile, etc. — as long as it is relatively easy and safe for players to reach.

 Bystanders may be permitted to participate, although only one principal should write their name on a paper doll.
 Bystanders should repeat the phrase “I came to pick up Chizuko” along with the principal during Repeat The Summons, if present.